 How secure are password storage features in web browsers?

 Web browsers are literally just a cache.
 So the security of those passwords depends on the security of your computer.
 From a safety perspective, if your computer is not safe, someone can get in and get it from your browser.
 People can actually use your browser to reset other passwords.

 What should businesses do if they get hacked?

-First of all, you should assume that you will be breached, and you should have a disaster recovery plan in place.
+First, you should assume that you will be breached, and you should have an incident response plan in place.
 That plan should be written down, and you should practice going through each of the steps as part of a simulation.
 That way, when and if your company’s network is breached, you should be able to just follow the recovery process you have outlined.

 What protections can firms add while staff are working from home?

 Employees working from home do not have the same protections as they do when they are working in the office.
 That’s because they are using an open network, and you can’t secure their internet service provider.
 So, we recommend moving to mobile-device management and cloud authentication that allows people to authenticate external to your environment, for example, multi-factor authentication or face recognition.